-Students and professionals thinking of getting into healthcare often ask what does a healthcare administrator do?
-Health care administrators, sometimes called health services managers, play a crucial role in healthcare organizations, be it a hospital, nursing home, health clinic, private medical practice, or a large organization.
-While not directly providing medical services, they form the foundation or support for the various teams within these organizations and manage their roles.
-In this article, we have listed some of the key healthcare administrator duties and responsibilities, according to the Bureau of Labor Statistics (BLS).
-We have also listed other related responsibilities of health care administrators and health services managers that define their day-to-day functions.
+Students and professionals thinking of getting into the health care industry often ask what does a healthcare administrator do?
+Health care administrators, sometimes called health services managers, play a crucial role in health care organizations, be it a hospital, nursing home, health clinic, private medical facility, or other health care settings.
+While not directly providing medical services, the health administrator forms the foundation or support for the various teams within these organizations and manage their roles.
+In this article, we have listed some of the key health care administrator duties and responsibilities, according to the Bureau of Labor Statistics (BLS).
+We have also listed other related responsibilities of health care administrators and health services managers that define their day-to-day functions in healthcare administration.

 Like business administration, those in healthcare administration are leaders in the healthcare industry, they guide and support their teams to help patients and families in the healthcare facility.
-Those in the field of healthcare administration work to ensure the quality of healthcare delivery and results and help patients make informed decisions.
-In healthcare administration, you deal with the business side of medicine and are responsible for driving the profitability of the hospitals or clinics, or any medical facility, while maintaining the highest quality of healthcare for all.
-They analyze the impact of information systems, population health, and technology trends on patient outcomes.
+Those in the field of health services administration work to ensure the quality of health care delivery and results and help patients make informed decisions.
+In health administration, you deal with the business side of medicine and are responsible for driving the profitability of the hospitals or clinics, or any medical facility, while maintaining the highest quality of health care for all.
+A health administrator will analyze the impact of information systems, population health, and technology trends on patient outcomes.